Euxoa ceropachoides: Distribution

 This species is endemic to New Zealand.
 It can be found in Canterbury and, other than its type locality of Rakaia, has also been found at Kaitorete Spit.

 Biology and behaviour

 The larvae of this species are nocturnal and feed at night.
 During the day, they bury themselves in their sandy habitat.
 They also pupate in cocoons at a shallow depth in the sand.
 It has been hypothesised that the female of the species is short winged and flightless.
 This species is a winter to early spring emerging species and the males are on the wing from June to mid September.
 Adult male moths are attracted to light.

 Host species and habitat

 The species prefers coastal sand dune habitat.
 The larvae of E. ceropachoides feed on both native and exotic grasses and herbs including Calystegia soldanella.

 Conservation status

-This species has been classified as having the "Not Threatened" conservation status under the New Zealand Threat Classification System.
+In 2015 the threat classification of this species was considered and it was as having the "Not Threatened" conservation status under the New Zealand Threat Classification System.